Charmoniumlike Channels $1^{+}$ with Isospin $1$ from Lattice and Effective Field Theory: Reconciling data from lattice studies and experiment?

 The predicted phase shifts and inelasticity for Fit1 are presented in Fig.~\ref{fig:phase}.
 Within the defined uncertainties, two branches of phase shifts emerge above the $D\bar D^*$ threshold.
 Our analysis affirms that the upper branch of $\delta_2$ and the lower branch of $\delta_1$ correspond to parameter samples with a pole on the RS IV.
 The other two branches correspond to parameter samples with a pole on the RS II.
 Therefore, the rise of $\delta_2$ through $90^\circ$ is likely caused by the pole on RS IV and not the one on RS II.
 We can not rule out that the pole on RS III also influences the $Z_c$ peak.
 Therefore, it is plausible that poles on RS IV and III can both influence the physical peak.

 The $Z_c(3900)$ (and its strange partner $Z_{cs}(3985)$) is addressed in \cite{Du:2022jjv}, yielding a RS III pole with a position comparable to our results from Fits 1, 2 and 4, as shown in Table~\ref{tab:poles}.
-A similar pole position on RS III is reported in a study considering the $\pi\pi$ event distributions alongside the $J/\psi\pi$ and $D\bar{D}^*$ ones \cite{Chen:2023def}.\footnote{In fact, thanks to the communications of Meng-Lin Du and Yun-Hua Chen, another pole on RS IV is present in an almost identical location to the one on RS III in both mentioned studies \cite{Du:2022jjv,Chen:2023def}.
-However, such a pole is not highlighted since it is considered to have a minor influence on the physical region compared to the RS III pole.} To our knowledge, only one study finds two poles at different locations and being close to the threshold \cite{Zhou:2015jta}.
-Further details on the pole positions identified by other studies are provided in Subsec.~\ref{subsec:pheno1+-}.
+A similar pole position on RS III is reported\footnote{In fact, thanks to the communications of Meng-Lin Du and Yun-Hua Chen, another pole on RS IV is present in an almost identical location to the one on RS III in both mentioned studies \cite{Du:2022jjv,Chen:2023def}.
+However, such a pole is not highlighted since it is considered to have a minor influence on the physical region compared to the RS III pole.} in a study considering the $\pi\pi$ event distributions alongside the $J/\psi\pi$ and $D\bar{D}^*$ ones \cite{Chen:2023def}.
+To our knowledge, only one study reports two poles at different locations and being close to the threshold \cite{Zhou:2015jta}.
+Further details on the pole positions identified by other studies are provided in Sec.~\ref{subsec:pheno1+-}.